5 Most beautiful beaches in Phi Phi islands

 Book a private boat trip to explore lagoons and beaches HERE.

-Travel Tip: when staying in Phi Phi it’s always useful to be aware of the sea levels/tides, as some of the bays have shallow waters.
-You can check with locals or online on WorldTides.com
+Travel Tip: When staying in Koh Phi Phi, it’s helpful to be aware of the sea levels and tides, especially since some of the bays have very shallow waters at low tide.
+Before planning your beach or snorkeling activities, check the tide times—you can ask a local or look it up online on WorldTides.com

 Bamboo Island